 On March 16th-18th the Virginia Marine Products Board promoted Virginia Seafood at the Seafood Exposition North America 2014 at the Boston Convention & Exhibition Center.
 This show attracts over 19,000 buyers from 100 countries.
-The leads that are generated at this show will be available to the VA Seafood Industry by emailing Mike Hutt or Joe Cardwell or calling the office at 757-874-3474.
+The leads that are generated at this show will be available to the VA Seafood Industry by emailing Mike Hutt or calling the office at 757-874-3474.

 Every summer, our office gets phone calls and email request on how to prepare an Old Dominion Crab Stack.
 This is our answer with a local flair.

 Soft-shells are considered to the delicacy of the crab world.
 The soft-shell is simply the blue crab in it molted stage which mean that (once cleaned) you can eat the entire crab.